Leah Vukmir projected to win Wisconsin GOP Senate primary, face Baldwin in November

 Unusually, both of Minnesota's Senate seats are up for grabs this year.
 In the regularly scheduled race, Democratic incumbent Amy Klobuchar was projected to easily win the party's nomination for a third term.
 She will face Republican state Rep. Jim Newberger, who was projected to defeat three other candidates in the GOP primary, but faces an uphill battle against the popular Klobuchar.

-In Minnesota's other Senate primary, Democrat Tina Smith was projected to easily defeat challenger Richard Painter, a former ethics lawyer in the George W. Bush administration.
+In Minnesota's other Senate primary, Democrat Tina Smith was projected to defeat challenger Richard Painter, a former ethics lawyer in the George W. Bush administration.
 Gov. Mark Dayton appointed Smith to fill Al Franken's Senate seat earlier this year after Franken resigned over allegations of sexual misconduct.

-In the Republican primary, state Sen. Karin Housley -- the wife of Hockey Hall of Famer Phil Housley -- was projected to easily defeat opponents Bob Anderson and Nikolay Nikolayevich Bey for the right to face Smith in November.
+In the Republican primary, state Sen. Karin Housley -- the wife of Hockey Hall of Famer Phil Housley -- was projected to defeat opponents Bob Anderson and Nikolay Nikolayevich Bey for the right to face Smith in November.

 By Minnesota law, Franken's seat will be contested in a special election later this year and the winner of that contest will complete the remaining two years of Franken's term before coming up for re-election in 2020.